ionic-team/ionic-docs/versioned_docs/version-v5/api/buttons.md

 ---
-title: "ion-buttons: Toolbar Element with Named Slots for Buttons"
+title: 'ion-buttons: Toolbar Element with Named Slots for Buttons'
-description: "The Buttons component is a container element.
-Buttons placed in a toolbar should be inside the ion-buttons element and can be positioned using named slots."
+description: 'The Buttons component is a container element.
+Buttons placed in a toolbar should be inside the ion-buttons element and can be positioned using named slots.'
-sidebar_label: "ion-buttons"
+sidebar_label: 'ion-buttons'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';